Benguet: Early history

-Spanish period
+Spanish colonial era

 At the beginning of the Spanish Era, colonisers heard of the rich gold mines in the mountains and attempted to colonize the highlands, but failed.
 In 1572, Spanish conquistador Juan de Salcedo led a small expedition into the southern part of Benguet, but the natives forced it to retreat.
 The first major expedition into the mountains occurred in 1620, when Spanish explorers went into the La Trinidad Valley, followed by a second expedition in 1623, and a third in 1624.
 This was the last attempt to occupy the Baguio gold mines by the Spanish until the Galvey expeditions (1829-1839).

 In the 1800s, Spanish colonizers made more serious attempts such as expeditions under Col. Guillermo Galvey and succeeded in establishing a presence in the La Trinidad Valley, named after Galvey's wife.

 This area later became a district of the new province of La Montañosa (or La Montaña) in 1846.
 Eight years later, in 1854, Benguet became a separate comandancia politico-militar.
 Parts of the present province were established as component territories of other comandancias such as Lepanto and Amburayan.

-American period
+American colonial era

 When the Americans took control of the Philippines, they established local civil governments in many parts of the country.
 American civilian government was established in Benguet on November 23, 1900, through Act No. 48, with Canadian journalist H.P.
 Whitmarsh appointed as the province's first governor.

 Upon the American colonial government enacting Act No. 1876 on August 18, 1908, which created Mountain Province from areas of the old La Montañosa, Benguet (along with Amburayan, Apayao, Bontoc, Ifugao, Kalinga, and Lepanto) became sub-provinces of this new province.
 A year later in 1909, the township of Baguio was abolished upon its conversion into a chartered city.
 In 1920, portions of the sub-provinces of Amburayan and Lepanto were incorporated into Benguet.

 Mining companies started operating in the province in the 1930s.
 This brought jobs, and many lowlanders migrated to Benguet, especially in towns surrounding the gold mines, such as Itogon, Mankayan and Tuba.

-World War II
+Japanese occupation

 During World War II, Igorot guerrillas and the combined Filipino and American forces fought Japanese soldiers during the final days of the war in 1945.

+As part of the Japanese defence of the Philippines, General Tomoyuki Yamashita situated his military headquarters in Baguio, from where he organised the Japanese resistance on Lúzon from December 1944 to April 1945, before he relocated to the town of Bambang.

 Contemporary history

 On June 18, 1966, the huge Mountain Province was split into four provinces with the enactment of Republic Act No. 4695.
 The four provinces were Benguet, Mountain Province, Kalinga-Apayao and Ifugao.

 On June 22, 1973, as part of the Integrated Organization Plan of President Ferdinand Marcos, Benguet was placed under the jurisdiction of the Ilocos Region.

-When the Cordillera Administrative Region was established by President Corazon Aquino thru Executive Order 220 on July 15, 1987, Benguet was made one of its provinces.
+When the Cordillera Administrative Region was established by President Corazon Aquino through Executive Order 220 on July 15, 1987, Benguet was made one of its provinces.